ben-pearce/ses-smtp-relay/README.md

 From the Cloudflare dashboard, select 'Zero trust', 'Access', then 'Tunnels'.
 Create a new [tunnel](https://www.cloudflare.com/en-gb/products/tunnel/), name it however you like and then click 'Save'.
 Note down the Cloudflare tunnel token.

+Select the tunnel you just created and under 'Public Hostname', select 'Add public hostname'.
+Selecting a subdomain is optional, but recommended (ex: `relay.example.com`).
+Leave path blank.
+Select type 'HTTP' and for URL enter `proxy-example:8080` (replace `example` with your organisation name).
+Click save.

-Setup the required [AWS MX records](https://docs.aws.amazon.com/ses/latest/dg/receiving-email-mx-record.html#receiving-email-mx-record-links) on your Cloudflare DNS dashboard for recieving mail using SES.
+Setup the required [AWS MX records](https://docs.aws.amazon.com/ses/latest/dg/receiving-email-mx-record.html#receiving-email-mx-record-links) on your Cloudflare DNS dashboard for receiving mail using SES.

 In the AWS console, create an S3 bucket for temporarily holding mail, make a note of the name of the bucket and apply the following [bucket policy](https://docs.aws.amazon.com/AmazonS3/latest/userguide/access-policy-language-overview.html?icmpid=docs_amazons3_console).